Planet Hunters TESS I: TOI 813, a subgiant hosting a transiting Saturn-sized planet on an 84-day orbit: Conclusions

 We report on the discovery and validation of the first \tess\ planet that was found through a citizen science campaign.
 The signal was initially discovered by Planet Hunters TESS volunteers as a single transit event in the Sector 5 target pixel light curve (2-minute cadence).
 Three additional transits were later found in the target pixel files of sectors 8 and 11 and in the full frame images (30-minute cadence) of Sector 2.

 The candidate passed all of our light curve based vetting checks, including, but not limited to, odd-even transit depth comparison, checks for systematic effects, searches for secondary eclipses and pixel-level centroid analysis to search for blends.
 Further false positive scenarios, including blended eclipsing binaries, were ruled out with the aid of speckle imaging.
-These observations, obtained with Gemini and SOAR, showed no signs of stellar companions down to a magnitude difference of 4-5 within 1.17 \arcsec and down to a magnitude difference of 7 within 3 \arcsec\ of the target.
+These observations, obtained with Gemini and SOAR, showed no signs of stellar companions down to a magnitude difference of 4-5 within 1.17 \arcsec\ and down to a magnitude difference of 7 within 3 \arcsec\ of the target.
 Additionally, we obtained reconnaissance and high resolution spectra of the star in order to refine the stellar parameter and allowing us to statistically validate the planet, with a false positive probability of 0.003, using \vespa.
+Finally we determined an upper mass limit of the candidate using RV observations obtained with the CHIRON spectrograph.
+The upper limit of $2\,M_{\rm Jup}$ (at the 99 \% credible interval) is consistent with a planetary companion scenario.

 A BLS search, carried out on the detrended light curve, did not reveal any additional transit signals.
 We therefore carried out injection and recovery tests to quantify the detectability of potential further planets in the system.
 The results showed that we were able to recover >80\% of the injected planets larger than $\sim 5 \,R_{\oplus}$ with periods $<30$\, and $\sim$50\% of the simulated planets with periods $<60$ days, meaning that we are not able to rule out the presence of additional planets inside the orbit of \targetb.